Right Arrow

 How does license plate recognition work in retail?

-LPR uses specialized cameras and AI-powered software to capture and read license plates of vehicles entering your property.
-The platform then compares the plate numbers against watchlists of vehicles associated with past incidents, automatically alerting security teams to the presence of vehicles of interest in real time.
+LPR uses specialized AI-powered software to capture and read license plates of vehicles entering your property.
+The platform compares these plate numbers against watchlists of vehicles associated with past incidents, automatically alerting security teams to vehicles of interest in real time.

 What are the benefits of using LPR for loss prevention?

-The primary benefits include the detection of vehicles of interest, slashing case review time, the ability to identify and track repeat offenders and organized retail crime rings across multiple locations, and a measurable decrease in inventory shrinkage.
+The primary benefits include early detection of high-risk vehicles, drastically reduced case review times, the ability to track organized retail crime patterns across multiple locations, and measurable decreases in inventory shrinkage.

 How can LPR technology help identify repeat offenders?

-By maintaining a historical database of every vehicle that visits your properties, LPR platforms allow you to connect a vehicle to multiple theft incidents.
-When a vehicle is flagged in one event, it can be added to a watchlist, and your team will be alerted the next time it appears at any of your locations.
+By maintaining a historical database of vehicle visits, LPR platforms allow you to link a specific vehicle to multiple theft incidents.
+Once a vehicle is flagged, the system alerts your team the moment it returns to any of your locations, enabling proactive intervention.

 What are the legal implications of tracking vehicles with LPR?

-Retailers must navigate evolving state and local regulations.
-It is crucial to implement strong data governance policies, collect data only in public areas like parking lots where there is no reasonable expectation of privacy, and use the data solely for documented loss prevention and security purposes.
-Consulting with legal counsel is a critical step.
+Retailers must comply with state and local privacy regulations.
+Best practices include establishing strong data governance policies, collecting data only in public areas like parking lots, and using the data solely for documented security and loss prevention purposes.
+Always consult with legal counsel regarding specific local requirements.

 How do I integrate LPR systems with existing security measures?

-Modern LPR solutions, like Spot AI, are designed to be camera-agnostic and feature open APIs.
-This allows them to integrate seamlessly with your existing IP cameras, video management platforms (VMS), point-of-sale (POS) platforms, and case management software to create a unified security intelligence platform.
+Modern LPR solutions, like Spot AI, are camera-agnostic and feature open APIs.
+This allows them to integrate seamlessly with your existing IP cameras, POS systems, and case management software, creating a unified intelligence platform without ripping and replacing your current hardware.

 How do I use LPR analytics to prioritize store audits?

-LPR analytics allow you to shift from a routine audit schedule to a data-driven one.
-When the platform flags a vehicle of interest visiting multiple stores in a single day, it provides a clear signal of coordinated activity.
-This allows loss prevention leaders to immediately prioritize those specific locations for follow-up, ensuring field resources are deployed to the highest-risk areas first.
+LPR analytics enable data-driven auditing.
+If the platform flags a vehicle of interest visiting multiple stores in a single day, it signals coordinated activity.
+Loss prevention leaders can prioritize those specific locations for immediate follow-up and resource allocation.

 About the author

-Sud Bhatija is COO and Co-founder at Spot AI, where he scales operations and GTM strategy to deliver video AI that helps operations, safety, and security teams boost productivity and reduce incidents across industries.
+Sud Bhatija is COO and Co-founder at Spot AI, where he scales operations and GTM strategy to deliver Video AI Agents that help operations, safety, and security teams boost productivity and reduce incidents across industries.

 Tour the dashboard now